Oradroc/PCR_ML_model/README.md

 ### Executing program

 For using the model as a reaction predictor:
-* First enter user input into the Data collection spreadsheet UI macro on the first sheet of "PCR_Reaction_Collection_Form_Name.xlsx" and save the output 'collected_data" sheet to YourRaw_collected_data.csv or whatever you would like.
+* First enter user input into the Data collection spreadsheet UI macro on the first sheet of "PCR_Reaction_Collection_Form_Name.xlsx" called "input."
+For prediction do not ignore the outcome column which will dropped for prediction and save the output 'collected_data" sheet to YourRaw_collected_data.csv.
 * Second execute the feature engineering script using the following line: python Prediction_PCR_Feature_Engineering.py YourRaw_collected_data.csv predictMyPCRs.csv
 * Third execute the prediction script on your processed PCR data: python PCR_Predictor.py predictMyPCRs.csv outcomes
 * You can label "outcomes" file will be output with todays date for tracking and contains the predicted outcomes of your PCRs and biophysical parameters calculated from your PCRs that may help guide your reaction redesign if necessary.